digiur/GDCICD/README.md

 # Godot CI/CD GitHub Actions

-### Simple, opinionated, concise, declarative CICD actions for use with godot projects.

 ## Under Construction

 - This project is under active early development and subject to change.
 Thanks to github's versioning pinned versions of actions are immutable, but may become unsupported quickly.